pshergie/prator/README.md

 ## Usage

-This GitHub action post comments based on pull request changes.
+Use this action in order to auto post comments in pull requests based on the changes

 ## Setup